← Back to Circuit Breaker

 Data retention and deletion

 You can delete your account at any time from the Settings panel.
-This immediately and permanently removes all your data from our servers — your encrypted email, hashed password, fuse configuration, device registrations, and sessions.
+This immediately and permanently removes all your data from our servers — your encrypted email, hashed password, blocking configuration, device registrations, and sessions.
 There is no recovery.

 If you uninstall the extension without an account, all local data is automatically removed by your browser.